touqeeranjum/PowerCLI/README.md

 * Remaining 3 ESXI hosts each have 1 NIC for vSAN, 1 NIC for vMotion, and 1 NIC for FaultTolerance

 # Storage
-* All 5 ESXi hosts have access to NFS storage
+* All 5 ESXi hosts have access to NFS storage disk on Windows Server
 * 2 of 5 ESXi hosts have access to iSCSI storage
 * 3 0f 5 ESXi hosts have access to vSAN storage

 # POWERSHELL
 * NFS and iSCSI services are installed
 * Disks are configured as NFS, and iSCSI storage